-The Board of Youth Work Ireland is responsible for oversight of the management and finances of the company.
+The Board of Youth Work Ireland is responsible for the oversight, governance and the finances of the charity.
 The Board delegates this responsibility to the Finance and General Purposes Sub-Committee (hereafter F & GP) and subsequently ratifies that committee's decision at a full Board meeting.
 YWI Constitution 50)